laperex/xviv/USAGE.md

 | `bd_file` | string | | `build/bd/<name>/<name>.bd` | Path of the generated `.bd` file. |
 | `bd_wrapper_file` | string | | `build/bd/<name>/hdl/<name>_wrapper.v` | Path of the generated HDL wrapper. |

-When a `.bd` file already exists at the `bd_file` path, xviv automatically discovers all IP cores embedded in the BD and registers them as `[[core]]` entries with OOC synthesis configurations.
-This means BDs with many IPs can benefit from parallel OOC synthesis without manual configuration.
+When a `.bd` file already exists, xviv automatically discovers all IP cores embedded in the BD and registers them as `[[core]]` entries with OOC synthesis configurations.

 ```toml
 [[bd]]